TesterRavi/playlist/README.md

     ./playlist -e qa

-you may also provide optional `-e` environment if you do not then it will pick up default environment.
+you may also provide optional `-e` environment, by default it will look for `default` environment.

 you can also pass multiple environments: